The MGA With An Attitude

 WHEEL PAINT for the MGA - PT-104

-Before you even ask, all MGA wheels were painted the same silver color at the factory, except for a few very rare special orders.
-This includes the 1500 type disc wheels, 1600 type disk wheels, Twin Cam and Deluxe pin drive wheels, and all wire wheels.
-To the best of my knowledge, the factory never installed chrome plated wire wheels at the factory.
+Before you even ask, all MGA wheels were manufactured by Dunlop, and all were painted the same silver color.
+This includes the 1500 type disc wheels, 1600 type disk wheels, Twin Cam and "Deluxe" pin drive wheels, and all wire wheels.
+To the best of my knowledge, MG never installed chrome plated wire wheels at the factory.
 Those would all be aftermarket parts either installed by the dealer before initial sale, or by the owner at a later date.
 As these cars are restored, apparently chrome wire wheels are much more popular now than they ever were when the cars were younger.
 I personally prefer the look of painted wire wheels for nice vintage appearance, and also because I'm too cheap to pay for chrome when it doesn't make the car run any better.
 There was a rare factory special option for wire wheels with light weight aluminum rims, but I believe these were also painted.
+A modern rendition of the alloy rim wire wheel may have bare polished alloy rim and stainless steel spokes.

 With my original restoration I used "Steel-It" for the finish coat on the wheels.
 This is a single part air cure urethane epoxy spray paint with stainless steel pigment.
 It's a little darker gray like stainless steel, but tough as nails.
 It is also a PITA to work with because the SS pigment tends to settle out in the can during storage.
 If not thoroughly mixed prior to "attempted" spraying it will clog the spray nozzle badly.

 But I'm sure what you really came for is the paint color code.
 Like paint anywhere else on the car, the type of paint is not so important as the color.
-Keep in mind that this is NOT a real bright silver, nothinng like chrome or mirror finish.
+Keep in mind that this is NOT a real bright silver, nothing like chrome or mirror finish.
 It is also not very dark gray like stainless steel shades.
-But in the middle it is commonly refered to as dull silver.
+But in the middle it is commonly referred to as dull silver.
 In North America, if you walk into any automotive paint store and mention silver wheel paint, the immediate response is usually, "Ah yes, Ford Granada wheels, and the color name is Argent Silver".
+[Note: the North American Ford Granada (1975-1982) and the the European Ford Granada and two different models unrelated].
 I will attempt to list here as many cross references to this color as possible.
 Feel free to suggest any more that I may miss.

 Detail Silver - Eastwood

-Ford Silver - PPG - DCC2593 polyurethane (Argent Silver)
+Ford Silver - PPG - DCC2593 polyurethane (PPG Argent Silver)

 Hammered Silver - Ditzler DAR 2593

-High Performance Wheel Coating - Dupli-ColorŪ - WP101 (silver)
+High Performance Wheel Coating - Dupli-Color® - WP101 (silver)

-High Performance Wheel Coating - Dupli-ColorŪ - WP103 (clear overcoat)
+High Performance Wheel Coating - Dupli-Color® - WP103 (clear overcoat)

 Jewel Silver - Subaru code 9985